manymoments/manymoments.github.io/_posts/2022-03-30-asynchronous-agreement-part-three-a-modern-version-of-ben-ors-protocol.markdown

 send <echo1, r, v> to all
 wait for n-f <echo1, r, *>
-    if all have value w, then send <echo2, r, w> to all otherwise send <echo2, r, bot> to all wait for n-f <echo2, r, *>
+    if all have value w, then send <echo2, r, w> to all otherwise, send <echo2, r, bot> to all wait for n-f <echo2, r, *>
-    if all have value w, then send <echo3, r, w> to all otherwise send <echo3, r, bot> to all wait for n-f <echo3, r, *>
+    if all have value w, then send <echo3, r, w> to all otherwise, send <echo3, r, bot> to all wait for n-f <echo3, r, *>
     if all have the same non-bot value u, then output u, grade 2 if all have the value bot, then output bot, grade 0